HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 ## How to create the dataset

-Collect a prompt and a list of items you want to display in each task in the following form:
+Collect a prompt and a list of items you want to display in each task in the following JSON format:

 ```json
 {
   "prompt": "What caused the ancient library of Alexandria to be destroyed?",